linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Bond Math & Analytics/Bond Math - the Theory Behind the Formulas.md

 # A REAL CORPORATE BOND

 Let's assume that your career in fixed-income markets is moving along splendidly and now you plan to buy your loved one an investment-grade corporate bond for Valentine's Day.
 Figure 3.5 shows the Bloomberg Yield and Spread Analysis page for the  $83 / 8\%$  IBM bond that matures on November 1, 2019.
 Its flat price is 132.209 (percent of par value) for settlement on February 14, 2014.
 Look first at the Invoice section on the lower right side of the page.
-The total purchase price is shown for  $1,000,000 in par value (also called the face amount—you can scale that down to a lower amount to fit your budget).
-The flat (or clean) price, here called the principal, is$ 1,322,090.00.
-The accrued interest is $23,961.81, calculated as:
+The total purchase price is shown for  \$1,000,000 in par value (also called the face amount—you can scale that down to a lower amount to fit your budget).
+The flat (or clean) price, here called the principal, is\$ 1,322,090.00.
+The accrued interest is \$23,961.81, calculated as:

 $$
 \frac {1 0 3}{1 8 0} * \frac {0 .
 0 8 3 7 5}{2} * \\ \\ (1, 0 0 0, 0 0 0 = \\) 2 3, 9 6 1.
 8 1